 The accompanying Schedule is presented using the modified accrual basis of accounting.
-Expenditures are recognized following, as applicable, either the cost principles in OMB Circular A-87, Cost Principles for State, Local, and Indian Tribal Governments, or the cost principles contained in the Uniform Guidance.
-The School District has elected not to use the 10-percent de minimis indirect cost rate as allowed under the Uniform Guidance
+Expenditures are recognized following the cost principles contained in the Uniform Guidance.
+The School District has elected not to use the 10-percent de minimis indirect cost rate as allowed under the Uniform Guidance.